antonfirsov/docs/2020/08-Aug/automatically find latent bugs in your code with .NET 5/automatically find latent bugs in your code with .NET 5.md

 Error CS0177: The out parameter 'immutableArray' must be assigned to before control leaves the current method
 ```

-`CS0177` is already issued for several different situations today so why didn't we issue a warning for this obviously wrong case in the past?
+`CS0177` is already issued for several different situations today, but not in the case previously shown.
 The history here is that this was a bug that traces itself all the way back to the original implementations of the C# compiler.
-Previously, the compiler ignored private fields of reference types in a value type imported from metadata when computing definite assignment.
+Previously, the C# compiler ignored private fields of reference types in a value type imported from metadata when computing definite assignment.
 This very specific bug meant that a type like `ImmutableArray<T>` was able to escape definite assignment analysis.
-But no longer!
+Ouch!

 Now the compiler will correctly warn you and you can fix it by simply ensuring that it is always assigned a value, like so:

 ```csharp
 using System.Collections.Immutable;